tanedaa/laravel-dynamic-maintenance/README.md

 ```
 ## Configuration

-Optionally, you can change the maintenance mode Title, Message and HTTP Code for the dynamic maintenance routes by adding the following variables to your .env file:
+Optionally, you can change the maintenance mode Title, Message and HTTP Code in the custom view for the dynamic maintenance routes by adding the following variables to your .env file:

 ```env
 MAINTENANCE_TITLE = 'Service Unavailable'